Neithen1981/Simulation_for_ESS/readme.md

 From the perspective of ESS, we can also explain this phenomenon.
 ESS requires that in the population, any small proportion of different strategies would not do better, thus is stable.
 But without mutation, there will not be this small proportion, hence the result may not be an ESS.

 #### Fix sex ratio

-One of the direct influence of not fixing sex ratio is that, females will be less than males.
+One of the direct influences of not fixing sex ratio is that, females will be less than males.
 This is because mothers will look after their children anyway even if her husband left her alone, making them inferior when competing with the male gender.

-The other influence is that, fixing sex ratio protects those fast females.
+Another influence is that, fixing sex ratio protects those fast females.
 If not fixing, coy is obviously a secure strategy.

 #### "Cunning" Philanderer

-If the philanderer male spend time to cheat the coy female in order to have offsprings every year, their proportion in the population will actually decrease rather than increase.
-This is because that, although they can have more children carrying their genes, they will spend the time-cost which decrease their advantage in the competition.
-Also, due to the fact that coy no longer has the ability to recognize those irresponsible fathers, their numbers will decrease as well.
+If the philanderer male spend time to cheat the coy female in order to have offsprings every year, their proportion in the population will dominate.
+Also, due to the fact that coy no longer has the ability to recognize those irresponsible fathers, their numbers will decrease.

 Thanks and have fun!